kinode-dao/kinode-book/src/install.md

 - If you are just interested in starting development as fast as possible, skip to [My First Kinode Application](./build-and-deploy-an-app.md).
 - If you want to run a Kinode without managing it yourself, use the [Valet](https://valet.kinode.org) hosted service.
-- If you want to make edits to the Kinode core software, see [Build From Source](#build-from-source).
+- If you want to make edits to the Kinode core software, see [Build From Source](#option-3-build-from-source).

 ## Option 1: Download Binary (Recommended)

-The Kinode DAO distributes pre-compiled binaries for Ubuntu and MacOS.
+The Kinode DAO distributes pre-compiled binaries for MacOS and Linux Debian derivatives, like Ubuntu.

 First, get the software itself by downloading a [precompiled release binary](https://github.com/kinode-dao/kinode/releases).
 Choose the correct binary for your particular computer architecture and OS.